awsdocs/amazon-sagemaker-developer-guide/doc_source/build-container-to-train-script-get-started.md

 1. To test the container locally in the notebook instance, open a Jupyter notebook\.
 Choose **New Launcher** and choose **Notebook** in **`conda_tensorflow_p36`** framework\.

-1. Paste the following example script into the notebook code cell to configure a Amazon SageMaker Estimator\.
+1. Paste the following example script into the notebook code cell to configure a SageMaker Estimator\.

 ------
 #### [ SageMaker Python SDK v1 ]